alirezaudev/selenium-instagram-bot/README.md

 ````
 ## Run
 1. Enter your instagram User name and password
-2. Enter the post who you want
+2. Enter the post link
 3. just wait